 Using your measurements, draw a stencil of the flap onto a piece of paper.
 Then cut it out.

 TIP: Make your stencil slightly smaller than the area you’ll be covering.
-Since you’re adding LEGOs on top of this plate, this will ensure that your finished LEGO design fits properly onto the flap.
+Since you’re adding LEGO bricks on top of this plate, this will ensure that your finished LEGO design fits properly onto the flap.

 Now trace your pattern onto the back of the LEGO plate, then cut it out.